 What happens if a customer is unhappy with the stuff you’ve sold?
 Like all online stores and marketplaces, the customer has a right to demand their money back or ask for replacements.
 Therefore, you’ll also require a proper Returns Policy that takes care of the buyer’s and your rights.

 Etsy specifies that each online shop on its platforms is responsible for its own Returns Policy.
 Etsy doesn’t have a blanket Returns Policy, which makes it very important to have your own and display it properly on your marketplace.

 That’s because an unhappy customer can file a case against your online store with Etsy.
 Or they can also seek redress through legal channels, which could cost you a lot of money.

 9. Create an Etsy Marketplace

 Upon arming yourself with the price of your goods and a good brand name, the next obvious step is to open an Etsy marketplace.
-There’re two ways to do so.
+There are two ways to do so.
 The first is opening a free marketplace on Etsy.

 This is known as Etsy Standard.
 It entitles you to certain free, basic services, while those such as Etsy Ads, Etsy Patterns, and Etsy Labels come at a nominal fee.

 The other is Etsy Plus, which comes at a subscription of $10 per month.
 This gives you 20 free listing credits, $5 Etsy ads credits, and a few other benefits.
 For example, clients can request restocking, custom web addresses through Hover, and advanced shop customization, among others.

 The decision to go for an Etsy Standard or Etsy Plus account is at your discretion.
 Both have their own advantages.
 However, as a rule, most first time sellers on Etsy opt for the Etsy Standard plan while upgrading to Etsy Plus when they really need to propel the store to make massive profits.